 If you can get your hands on a bottle of Giovanni Battista Columbu, Malvasia di Bosa Riserva count yourself lucky.
 The bouquet is intense and persistent, and the aroma is wonderfully nutty.
 This golden wine is a true delight!

-In fact, Vernaccia wine is actually ranked among the best wine in the world.
-Yet it’s nearly impossible to encounter a bottle of Vernaccia outside of Italy!
+In fact, Vernaccia wine is actually ranked among the best wines in the world.
+Yet it’s nearly impossible to encounter a bottle outside of Italy!

 That being said, Vernaccia is a full-bodied white wine with high alcohol content ranging from 15 to 19%.
 When drinking a young Vernaccia, you can expect to encounter musty and nutty aromas.

 The Silvio Carta, Vernaccia Di Oristano Riserva is the bottle to try.
 If you can find an old bottle from the 1960s or 1970s, you’re in for the ride of your life!
 However, you’re more likely to encounter bottles from the early 2000s, which are still masterful.
 This wine has exceptional structure and flavors of chestnuts, butter, and orange peel.

 Another profoundly outstanding bottle to try is the Contini, Vernaccia Di Oristano Riserva.
 Their wine is aged for 15 to 20 years in chestnut and oak barrels and gives off complex nutty and caramel notes.